Bryan Watson (ice hockey): Montreal Canadiens (1963–65)

 Watson signed with the Montreal Canadiens and made his NHL debut during the 1963–64 NHL season.
 He played in 39 games in the regular season and six games in the opening round of the Stanley Cup playoffs against the Toronto Maple Leafs.
 In Watson's second year, he appeared in only five games with Montreal and spent the bulk of the season with the AHL's Quebec Aces, where he played with Doug Harvey.
 Watson was traded to the Chicago Blackhawks for Don Johns on June 8, 1965.
 He was then claimed the next day by the Detroit Red Wings in the NHL Intra-League Draft.

 Detroit Red Wings (1965–67)

 During his first year with the Red Wings in 1965–66, Watson played all 70 games in the regular season, during which he scored his first NHL goal and led the team in penalty minutes.
-He also appeared in all twelve playoff games for Detroit, scoring two goals – the only playoff goals he scored in his whole career – and helping the Red Wings advance to the Stanley Cup Finals against his former team the Canadiens.
+He also appeared in all twelve playoff games for Detroit, scoring two goals – the only playoff goals he scored in his whole career – and helping the Red Wings advance to the Stanley Cup Final against his former team the Canadiens.
 In 1966–67 Watson split his time between the Red Wings and the Memphis Wings, Detroit's farm team in the CPHL.